How to Mute Sound in Your Internet Browser

 - If advertisements are annoying you by auto-playing sound, ad-blocking plug-ins prevent them from running at all.

-As you can see, you have several options to help you control which sounds you hear in your browser.
+As you can see, you have several options to help you control the sounds you hear in your browser.
 You don't have to be annoyed by unwanted noises as you play, work, or enter sweepstakes.